The MAGIC of Modernization

 What does Magic have to do with Modernization?

 Great question.
 Thank you for asking.
-For turns in Magic, it’s relatively straight forward.
-There’s 7 main phases of your turn in Magic:
+For turns in Magic, it’s relatively straightforward.
+There are 7 main phases of your turn in Magic:

 1. Untap